Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

-In general Brownian circuits, $N$ corresponds to the critical path length, and the mean FPT is determined by how many exponential waiting times must be transitioned along that path.
+Generally, in Brownian circuits, $N$ corresponds to the critical path length, and the mean FPT is determined by the number of exponential waiting times that must be transitioned along that path.

-In the continuous limit, which is valid when $\gamma_+ \simeq \gamma_-$, the dynamics of the one-dimensional master equation can be approximated by the Fokker-Planck equation (see Appendices~\ref {appendix:continuous relaxation}).
+In the continuous limit, which is valid when $\gamma_+ \simeq \gamma_-$, the dynamics of the one-dimensional master equation can be approximated using the Fokker--Planck equation (see Appendix~\ref {appendix:continuous relaxation}).
 Introducing the effective drift and diffusion coefficients

 the mean FPT from the reflecting boundary at $-N$ and to the absorbing boundary at the origin has the classical asymptotic form summarized in Appendix~\ref{appendix:FPT by FP}.
-For asymptotically large $N$, this expression yields three distinct scaling behaviors depending on the sign of the drift:
+For an asymptotically large $N$, this expression yields three distinct scaling behaviors depending on the sign of the drift:

 The threshold separating these regimes is given by $v=0$, i.e., by the condition $\gamma_+=\gamma_-$.
-Thus, even in this simplest one-dimensional setting, the FPT exhibits a sharp change in its dependence on system size: the mean FPT grows linearly with $N$ when $\gamma_+>\gamma_-$, quadratically at $\gamma_+=\gamma_-$, and exponentially when $\gamma_+<\gamma_{-}$.
+Thus, even in this simplest one-dimensional setting, the FPT exhibits a sharp change in its dependence on system size: the mean FPT increases linearly with $N$ when $\gamma_+>\gamma_-$, quadratically at $\gamma_+=\gamma_-$, and exponentially when $\gamma_+<\gamma_{-}$.

-Although this crossover is a well-known classical feature of drift-diffusion processes, we emphasize here that its interpretation in terms of computational complexity is noteworthy.
-In the context of Brownian circuits, the FPT scaling with respect to $N$ directly corresponds to the scaling of computational time with respect to circuit size.
-From this viewpoint, the change in asymptotic behavior at $\gamma_+=\gamma_-$ naturally represents an easy-hard transition: polynomial-time computation is possible only when the drift is non-negative, whereas negative drift imposes an exponential-time computation.
-The relationship with the computational cost of Brownian circuits will be discussed in detail subsequently.
+Although this crossover is a well-known classical feature of drift-diffusion processes, its interpretation in terms of computational complexity is noteworthy.
+In the context of Brownian circuits, FPT scaling with respect to $N$ directly corresponds to the scaling of the computational time with respect to the circuit size.
+From this perspective, the change in asymptotic behavior at $\gamma_+=\gamma_-$ naturally represents an easy--hard transition: polynomial-time computation is possible only when the drift is non-negative, whereas negative drift imposes an exponential-time computation.
+The relationship between the computational costs of Brownian circuits is discussed in detail subsequently.